survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> It can be convenient to use a tool like *serve* (`npm i serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

+T> If you want webpack to stop execution on first error, set `bail: true` option.
+Webpack will tolerate errors by default otherwise.

 ## Adding a Build Shortcut

 Given executing `node_modules/.bin/webpack` is a little verbose, we should do something about it. npm and *package.json* double as a task runner with some configuration.
 Adjust it as follows: